 **Carnet = Carnet de Passage, read about it here.

-Best part is you can actually make it across all those countries at least for now… No war or revolutions for now
+Best part is you can actually make it across all those countries at least for now… No war or revolutions for now.

 It’s extremely convenient and “do-able”.
 For the ~350 million people in North America right now, they can literally jump in whatever vehicle they want and drive all the way to Argentina in a few short months.

-Marco Brouwers and Yvonne van Ameijden
+Meet Marco Brouwers and Yvonne van Ameijden

 You hate it and sometimes you love it.
 The road gives you the freedom to go off the road and gives you the safe feeling to fall back on.